 So today is the first day back to routine, which includes getting back to my go to coping outlets- exercising and writing.
 However, on a sarcastic note, as some know I am not a big medicine/drug fan as much as I've been told it would help with my low moods.
 But it was shared with me recently that with this new movement with medical marijuana and legalized cannabis that it would be a great "natural" medicine for some of my depression issues.
 I even read a book from another that promoted teaching our children to see marijuana as a "natural" medicine we should not be afraid of.

 WTF, right?
-This whole medical marijuana push is starting to annoy me the same way as the arguments surrounding the Confederate flag and Supreme Court decision in regards to homosexuality.
-But I'll get on my soapbox about those two later even though some of my arguments here may apply.
+This whole medical marijuana push is starting to annoy me.
 First, realize that anybody and everybody, including myself right now, can post any crap they want on the internet.
 Everything you read on the internet is not truth.
 Second, there are some valid arguments for legalizing cannabis for medical purposes.
 I believe it does have medical purposes for some serious situations like cancer; however, I understand it may not be chemically enhanced (again I haven't done my official research here including smoking it) but natural or not I don't really see how being stoned out of my mind all day or half the day is a constructive, "natural" way to deal with some disorders like anxiety and depression.
 I don't care if the damn peacock (the moral of the stupid story I read) got to spread it's beautiful feathers after using the natural remedy of cannabis to treat its depression.
 Being high all day everyday is not a "natural" way to be productive in your day to day life; that's called looking for an escape instead of facing your life to me.

 That damn book's argument for supporting the legalization of marijuana because it's a "natural" remedy to a variety of disorders and health issues just really rubbed me the wrong way.
 Natural remedies is this, some creative outlet.
 Or how about healthy eating?
 Or exercise?
 Or my favorite exercise outside in the fresh air.
 You want natural?
 Go make your muscles burn while breathing in the natural fresh air of cow and horse manure.
 If we're going to believe any piece of shit that people shovel at us, we might as well go breathe in the good stuff.
 How much more natural can you get than horse shit?